Traxmaxx/cctrl_database_configuration/README.md

   username:
   password:
 ~~~

-Credentials will be served through the gem
+Credentials will not be touched because they are not empty:
 ~~~
 production:
   host: localhost